 Fishing License Period

 The annual license is a great value, and tends to be the preferred option for most fishermen.

 Extra Licensing Fees

 When you purchase your Texas fishing license you will have the option to add packages for freshwater, saltwater, and all water fishing access.
-IN addition tags can be purchased for red drum fishing, the use of trotlines, trawl tags, and more.
+In addition tags can be purchased for red drum fishing, the use of trotlines, trawl tags, and more.

-Fishing in State Parks
+Fishing in Texas State Parks

 Texas anglers can also enjoy free fishing year-round at over 70 state parks.
 All other fishing regulations, including fish length and bag limits, are in effect.
 Park entry fees still apply so factor that into your decision to fish in Texas state parks.
 A fishing license and endorsement are not required if you are state park property, or if you’re fishing water which is entirely surrounded by a state park.
 On man-made structures such as docks, piers, and jetties that are within state parks, fishing is allowed by pole-and-line only, with a limit of two poles per person.

-Free or Reduced Fee Texas Fishing Licenses
+Free Or Reduced Fee Texas Fishing Licenses

-On the first Saturday in June every year, everyone may fish recreationally without the need to purchase a fishing license.
+- On the first Saturday in June every year, everyone may fish recreationally without the need to purchase a fishing license

-Texas Fishing Licenses are NOT Required For
+Fishing Licenses Are NOT Required For

-- A fishermen born before January 1, 1931
+- A Texas resident or non-resident born before January 1, 1931